awsdocs/aws-codeartifact-user-guide/doc_source/using-nuget-packages-in-codebuild.md

 # Using NuGet packages in CodeBuild<a name="using-nuget-packages-in-codebuild"></a>

-The steps below have been tested with the operating systems listed in the [Docker images provided by CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref-available.html)\.
+The following steps have been tested with the operating systems listed in the [Docker images provided by CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref-available.html)\.

 **Topics**
 + [Set up permissions with IAM roles](#nuget-packages-in-codebuild-iam)